emu-wg/charter/README.md

 # Charter
-This repository contains the charter text for the EAP Method Update (EMU) working group in the Security area.
+This repository contains the charter text for the IETF's EAP Method Update (EMU) working group in the Security area.